tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 date: '2018-12-03'
 slug: dplyr-0-8-0-release-candidate
 description: >
-  What you need to know about upcoming changes for dplyr 0.8.0.
+  What you need to know about upcoming changes in dplyr 0.8.0.
 categories:
   - package
 tags: